Shades of Shadora

 The Races created by the gods.
-Trolls Humans are not an Eldar race.
-They were created as a subservient slave race to serve the Eldar races.
+Trolls Humans are not an Elder race.
+They were created as a subservient slave race to serve the Elder races.

 One of the four aspects of man.
 The men who broke ties with the elements and gods, escaped with Eman Zelen to Emancia, and became the first sorcerers.
 They are also known as the Valkim which is a journeyman phrase for “Unchained Ones”.

 A bleak, frozen land with a home to a human culture of great explorers, fierce warriors, harsh living, and unforgiving gods.

 A mated pair of giants was created by each element.
 They were the messengers and enforcers of the laws of elements to the Journeymen and came to be known as the Lore Wardens.
 Some scholars speculate that the dragons taught the Journeymen too much, such that they threatened the elements themselves, and that the elements sent the giants to destroy their civilizations.